-Perrydale Domestic Water Association holds regular annual meeting for our Members on the second Tuesday of September.
-There are also monthly Board of Directors meetings held on the third Wednesday of every month.
+Perrydale Domestic Water Association holds regular annual meeting for our Members on the second Thursday of September.
 You may contact the office at (503) 835-7221 Monday thru Friday 8am to 1pm if you have any questions regarding attending.

 Description of Water Treatment Process